 - 1. County Reports (These are the same as what was included in the special hearing)

 - a.
-Revenue Summary
+Revenue Summary (Not received yet)

 - b.
 Expense Summary

 - 2. Invoices and reports from the City

 - a.
-Revenue and Expense Report, Invoices from the City (Not received yet)
+Revenue and Expense Report, Invoices from the City

 - 3. Tonasket Park and Rec

 - a.
-Pool Update (Dave, Jordon)
+Invoices TPRD (None?)

 - b.
-Enduris: \$2,953.00

-- c.
-Public Hearing Notice -- \$34.50 : Gazette
+Pool Update